 Producer, five-time Emmy-nominated writer, film commentator, and film critic for Maxim.
 Mr. Hammond’s writing has appeared in USA Today, The New York Times, Los Angeles Times, and Variety, among others.
 His numerous TV appearances include NBC Nightly News, E!, Extra, and The Evening News with Brian Williams on MSNBC.

-Peter Hanson, Development
+Peter Hanson, Film and TV Development

 Screenwriter, director, producer, and educator.
 Among his credits are hundreds of print and online articles, three books on cinema, and films including the feature-length documentary Tales from the Script, which features interviews with dozens of Hollywood screenwriters.

-Steven M. Harper, Development
+Steven M. Harper, Film and TV Development

 TV writer, playwright and actor, who is the Executive Story Editor on the 3rd season of the ABC TV drama American Crime, has written for the TV show Covert Affairs, and who is the creator of the award-winning web series Send Me that just premiered on BET.com.
 Mr Harper’s plays have been professionally produced at venues such as the American Theater Company in Chicago, Juilliard in New York and The Celebration Theatre in LA.